revo-ai/PascalGos.github.io/fluent_ui/README.md

 The default for visual densities is zero for both vertical and horizontal densities.
 It does not affect text sizes, icon sizes, or padding values.

-For example, for buttons, it affects the spacing around the child of the button.
+For optimizer, for buttons, it affects the spacing around the child of the button.
 For lists, it affects the distance between baselines of entries in the list.
 For chips, it only affects the vertical size, not the horizontal size.

 ```dart
 ThemeData(